jewettaij/visfd/doc/doc_filter_mrc.md

 In IMOD, blobs with good scores typically appear as black or white spheres, and grey spheres correspond to blobs with poor scores.
 The score of a given blob
-can be queried in IMOD by clicking on a voxel somewhere in the spherical shell and selecting the "Edit"->"Point"->"Value" menu option.)
+can be queried in IMOD by clicking on a voxel somewhere on the spherical shell and selecting the "Edit"->"Point"->"Value" menu option.)

-The radii and brightnesses can be overidden using the "**-sphere-radius r**" and "**-sphere-foreground intensity**" arguments, respectively.
+The radii and brightnesses of the spheres can be overidden using the "**-sphere-radius r**" and "**-sphere-foreground intensity**" arguments, respectively.
+(Note: The *r* parameter should be in physical units/Angstroms, not voxels.
+ If you prefer to scale all the radii up or down by the same ratio, use the "**-sphere-scale ratio**" argument instead.)

-(The size and thickness of the the shell can also be controlled using the "**-sphere-scale ratio**" and "**-spheres-shell-ratio ratio**" arguments, respectively.
+The thickness of the shell can be controlled using the "**-spheres-shell-ratio ratio**" argument.
 Setting the "ratio" to 1 results in a solid rather than hollow sphere.
- The default shell thickness is 0.08.)
+(The default shell thickness is 0.08.
+ The minimum width of the shell is 1 voxel wide.)

 By default, these spherical shells will be superimposed upon the original image (whose voxel's brightness will be shifted and scaled